ag-grid/react-data-grid/podcast-player/README.md

 }
 ```

-Where I could assert on element attribute value with:
+Where I could assert on an element attribute value with:

 ```javascript
 expect(